Bira/octopus-carnival/_drafts/wir-mm2-4e-demogorgon-3.md

 ### The Lore

 The first primordials who entered the Abyss shortly after it had formed found Dagon already lurking in its depths.
-He is the first and oldest Demon Lord.
+He is the first and most ancient Demon Lord.
 His presence poses a disturbing question: did Tharizdun create the Abyss, or merely open a passage to it?

 (I think this gets answered in the Demonomicon, but it's still cool even if left as a question).